hjsad1994/NicePhim/memory-bank/video-player-implementation.md

-# Video Player Implementation: Rophim Platform
+# Video Player Implementation: NicePhim Platform

 ## Overview
 The video player system has been completely rebuilt with a focus on user experience, performance, and maintainability.
 The new SimpleHLSPlayer component provides adaptive video streaming with intuitive controls.